ykhwong/neo4j-to-agensgraph/README.md

 * DROP INDEX: https://neo4j.com/docs/developer-manual/current/cypher/schema/index/
 * DROP CONSTRAINT: https://neo4j.com/docs/developer-manual/current/cypher/schema/constraints/#constraints-drop-unique-constraint

+### FOR THE SMALL DATA SET
-3. Create a file that includes "dump" and run it with neo4j-shell. "neo4j-shell -c dump" also can be used but may not work properly in some systems.
+1. Create a file that includes "dump" and run it with neo4j-shell. "neo4j-shell -c dump" also can be used but may not work properly in some systems.
 ```sh
   $ cd /path/to/neo4j-community-3.4.5
   $ echo dump>dump.txt
   $ ./bin/neo4j-shell -file dump.txt>export.cypher
 ```

-4. export.cypher file will be created.
+2. export.cypher file will be created.
 The contents of the file would be something like this:
 ```
 begin
 commit